 Greasing things up can help with your car’s noise as well as its performance.
 The drivetrain of your car comes all greased up when you buy it.
 But over time, the lubricant wears off.
 So, apply some lube to the drivetrain before each session.

 The driveshafts and universal shafts will need greasing too.
 When these shafts become too dry, they contribute to the overall noise your car makes.
 Apply a dry lube so that it does not attract dust.

 See a range of lubricants here, on Amazon

 RC cars need replacements every once in a while.
 If your machine is making too much noise it is a good indicator that some of the parts need changing.
 You can always replace the motor with a less noisy variant.
 The drivetrain, driveshafts, and all other parts can be replaced from time to time.

 Metal gears are so much better than standard gears, but they generally tend to create more noise.
 Your car might be in good condition but still noisy if you use metal gears.

 An electronic speed controller (ESC) is a small circuit board that you can fit into your RC car.
 The ESC will maintain uniformity in speed and keep your car stable overall.
 It is a good technique to keep your machine in top condition for longer periods.

 Well, you now know how to keep your electric RC cars quiet.
 But what about Nitro cars, which can be way louder?
-See my related article here, to find out.
+See my article on how to make your nitro RC car quieter